pd-fkie/exim-fuzzer/blog-post.md

 For this, we chose to "desocket" the applications with [libdesock](https://github.com/fkie-cad/libdesock) and serve the individual packets over a shared memory channel.
-We compared our tool to [AFLNet](https://github.com/aflnet/aflnet), arguably the most popular network fuzzer at the time of writing this.
-We found that our setup gave us a 42x performance boost, orders of magnitude more coverage and new vulnerabilities in already heavily fuzzed software.
+We compared our tool to [AFLNet](https://github.com/aflnet/aflnet), arguably the most popular network fuzzer at the time of writing this, and found that our setup gave us a 42x performance boost, orders of magnitude more coverage and new vulnerabilities in already heavily fuzzed software.

 ## Writing a Custom Fuzzer
 If we want our fuzzer to find bugs we need to emancipate ourselves from AFL.
 Let's have a look at this message exchange in the FTP protocol that is used to establish a connection for data transmission:
 ```